rkumar/zfm/README.md

 A summary of version-wise changes.

+###0.1.1###

+	*  Trying to not print if no change, like an unused key -- actually that's not a big deal for the change.
+However, it has resulted in changing when screen clearng happens, so that the read is always in one place.
+This may actually be neater but debug statements and errors get cleared.
+User will have to scroll up to check.

+	*  More importantly, I've broken arrow key stuff into an addon, and i am sourcing addons.
+You can use arrow keys go up dirs, or pop back, or go into dirs and of course to traverse the displayed list.
+    Pressing ENTER on a file will bring up the options for the file.

 ###0.1.0###

     * Putting filetypes in datastructures along with menu options so user can modify or override